How Credit Scores Impact VA Loans

 In fact, lenders have a specific chart that categorizes what mortgage rate a buyer will get depending on what their credit score is.
 This also takes into account the loan to value (LTV), or how much money is being borrowed.

 So, to get the lowest mortgage rates available, VA buyers need to have higher credit scores, a higher downpayment or both.

-While credit scores impact your eligibility and mortgage rates, there are some parts of a VA loan that have nothing to do with your credit.
+While credit scores impact your eligibility and mortgage rates, some parts of a VA loan have nothing to do with your credit.

 VA buyers also don’t need to worry about paying any type of insurance.
 Mortgage insurance may be required for some buyers on specific loan programs, but all VA buyers are exempt from having to pay insurance.
-This is because the loan is guaranteed by the VA.
+This is because the VA guarantees the loan.

 Preparing your credit

 When you apply for a home, your lender is always going to ask you to not make any big purchases – especially if you’re using a loan or lease to get it.